Brexit, the EU’s Response, and a Focus on Defense

 The Court held that the general and indiscriminate retention of traffic data and location data contravenes EU law, but Member States can use targeted retention of that data solely for the purpose of fighting serious crime.
 However, this data retention is limited to what is “strictly necessary”.
 Access by national authorities to the retained data must be subject to conditions, including prior review by an independent authority, and the data being retained within the EU.
-For Covington’s full analysis, please see the Inside Privacy blog post on this topic by Gemma Nash, available here.
+For Covington’s full analysis, please see the Inside Privacy blog post on this topic, available here.

 On December 13, the Article 29 Working Party (made up of representatives of national data protection regulators in the EU) issued new guidance on three important aspects of the new General Data Protection Regulation (“GDPR”).
 The new guidance focuses on data portability (see here), the role of Data Protection Officers (see here), and the “One Stop Shop” mechanism (see here).
 It comes into force in May 2018.
 Although it has been formally “adopted”, the Article 29 Working Party is inviting stakeholder comments on the new guidance, until January 31, 2017.
 For Covington’s full analysis, please see the Inside Privacy blog post on this topic, available here.